-The quality is fairly decent from the big Echo.
+The quality is fairly decent from the original Echo, although we have not yet tried the newer versions which should offer improved audio.
 It's excellent for things like news briefings, audio books and anything else spoken.
 It's not the greatest for music, but it's perfectly acceptable.

 Inside the Echo is a 2.5in woofer that delivers deep bass, and a 2in tweeter for hitting the high notes.
 Amazon also says a reflex port is able to enhance the woofer's output without distortion.

 The Echo Dot has a much smaller speaker that's not great for music at all, but pretty good for vocals.
 The idea with the Dot is that you connect it to your existing hi-fi or a Bluetooth speaker.

 Besides using the Alexa wake command, an Amazon Echo companion app is available for Fire OS and Android, and can be accessed via the browser on iOS devices, PCs and laptops.
 This lets you manage alarms, music, shopping lists and more.